 We have the necessary skills, training and knowledge to perform the required maintenance and service in compliance with NFPA, BC Building Code, and B.C.
 Fire Codes.

-Please contact us to book for inspection of emergency lighting systems.
+Please contact us to book for emergency light inspection services in Vancouver.